Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Yeah, great.
 Now I don’t need to *suspect* that my son hates me, I know it for a fact.”

 There was a hurt silence, and she sat up straight.
 “God, I’m sorry babe.
-It’s not---”
+It’s not - ”

 Xiù took her hand.
 “It’s okay.”